msavin/SteveJobs/README.md

 Jobs.run("sendReminder", "tcook@apple.com", "Don't forget about the launch!");
 ```

 One more thing: the function above will schedule the job to run on the moment that the function was called.
-However, you can delay it by passing in a special <a href="https://github.com/msavin/SteveJobs-meteor-jobs-queue/wiki#configuration-options">**configuration object**</a> at the end.
+However, you can delay it by passing in a special <a href="https://github.com/msavin/SteveJobs-meteor-jobs-queue/wiki#configuration-options">**configuration object**</a> at the end:

 ```javascript
 Jobs.run("sendReminder", "jony@apple.com", "The future is here!", {